-As in previous years, the Company has demonstrated a high level of environmental performance and compliance with its consents and appropriate control over the discharge of contaminants into waterways.
+As in previous years, the Company has demonstrated a high level of both environmental and administrative performance and compliance with its consents and appropriate control over the discharge of contaminants into waterways.

 There were no incidents recorded in relation to operations at the Vickers quarry sites in the monitoring period under review.